n0rahh/n0rahh/README.md

 > 🤖 Programming: JavaScript/TypeScript

 🔭 I’m currently working as a full-stack developer at Tutore Poland, contributing to the development of an innovative educational platform.
-I am also volunteering on a new project for 'What's the deal?' using Next.js.

 🌱 I’m learning React, Next.js, and React Native to enhance my skills in front-end development and expand into mobile development.